conarwelsh/nettuts-laravel4-and-backbone/README.md

 	mv app/controllers/PostsController.php app/controllers/V1/
 	mv app/controllers/CommentsController.php app/controllers/V1/PostsCommentsController.php

-We need to make a few modifications to the controllers files now:
+We will need to update the controller files to reflect our changes as well.
+First of all, we need to namespace them, and since they are namespaced, any classes outside of that namespace will need to be manually imported with the `use` statement.

 **app/controllers/PostsController.php**